 Author: David J. Mullen Jr.

-Based on the interviews with 15 top advisors with several million dollars’ worth of business every year, the book distills their guiding principles to succeed.
-The author gives an ample amount of strategies that can be used by wealth managers and advisors to build wealth.
+Based on the interviews with 15 top advisors with several million dollars’ worth of business every year, the book distils their guiding principles to succeed.
+In book, the author gives an ample amount of strategies that can be used by wealth managers and financial advisors to build wealth.

 Few of the major areas that the book focuses on are as follows: